zarpafantasma/corpus_rythmos/md conversion testing/016-Aetherion_The_Jumper.md

 **2 Mechanism of Thrust**

-In the Aetherion framework, a spatial gradient in the temporal‐scaling exponent $`\alpha\`$not only unlocks vacuum energy but also imparts a net momentum flux—i.e. thrust—directed along $`\nabla\alpha`$ .We outline below how this force arises and derive its leading‐order scaling.
+In the Aetherion framework, a spatial gradient in the temporal-scaling exponent $\alpha$ not only unlocks vacuum energy but also imparts a net momentum flux—i.e. thrust—directed along $\nabla\alpha$.
+We outline below how this force arises and derive its leading-order scaling.

 **2.1 Static Thrust from α-Gradients**